farlee2121/FsSpec/doc/2022-04-20 Arb reflection.md

   - I wasn't quite able to figure out how the if statement was represented
 - I could probably discern constraints from this, but I'll be hardcore.
 I'll need to understand IL.
 There could also be various optimizations at play, so the pattern won't always be the same for a construct

+Q: Can the compiler platform access symbols through artifacts like a pdb?
+- I feel like it has to in order to enable debugging

 ## Convention ideas
 Idea: make manual configuration of type -> expression in a way that other methods (like convention-based discovery) can be merged in a separate stage